bigbinary/mail_interceptor/README.md

 get an email in non-production environment.

 ```
-regular_expressions: ["@BigBinary.com"]
+deliver_emails_to: ["@BigBinary.com"]
 ```

-The regular expression is matched without case sesitive.
+The regular expression is matched without case sensitive.
 So you can mix lowercase and uppercase and it won't matter.

 #### subject_prefix